g-omarsdottir/helping-hands-happy-hearts/README.md

     ![Low Vision Button](/documentation/future-feature.png)
     </details>

 - User profiles for including a profile picture for improved user experience.
+The model field for saving post as a draft or publish directly can easily be implemented at a later time, since it is present in the database and set to default=publish, and is not displayed to users so it doesn't cause confusion at the time being.
 - Bookmarks to save interesting user posts.
 - Website internal messaging between users, so they don't have to include their contact details on the website.
 - Add more visual user feedback using JavaScript to customize the layout further and improve user experience.